 Visitors come with particular expertise and contribute to teaching us.
 I also value participating in workshop presentations, which stimulate research discussion and improve communication skills.
 Another attraction of the course is the opportunity of a summer placement, at different institutions across the world - I look forward to that.

-Eight studentships are available to UK students on our MSc in Health Economics programme.
+Eight NIHR studentships are available to EU students on our MSc in Health Economics programme.

-All UK applicants to this programme will automatically be considered for these studentships.
+All EU applicants to this programme will automatically be considered for these studentships.
 The studentship pays the tuition fee plus a maintenance grant of around £14,000 .

 To guarantee consideration for one of these awards, applications to the MSc in Health Economics should reach the Department of Economics and Related Studies by 1 April 2014.